kysutrung/mudskipper_firmware/README.md

 ### QUICK ACCESS

-- You can set the app you want to here
+- You can set the program you want to here

 ### PROGRAMS